eulerdiasgit/reactnd-project-myreads-starter/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+Dependencies add to project (this packages will be installed on npm install):
+* react-router - if problems to install execute `npm install react-router-dom`
+* prop-types - if problems to install execute `npm instal prop-types`

 ## What You're Getting
 ```bash
 ├── CONTRIBUTING.md